FERRY SERVICES - OUTLYING ISLANDS

 CENTRAL (CENTRAL PIER 6) TO MUI WO (LANTAU)

-The service is operated by “First Ferry” (New World First Ferry Services Limited).
+The service is operated by “Sun Ferry” (Sun Ferry Services Company Limited).
 The Fast Ferry service is operated by catamarans with a capacity of between 230 and 400 passengers and the Ordinary Ferry service utilises double-deck boats with a capacity of between 500 and 600 and occasionally triple-deck ferries with a capacity of about 1500.
-Some Ordinary Ferry services have two accommodation classes, Ordinary Class and De-Luxe Class.
-De-Luxe Class has an air-conditioned cabin, depending on boat, sometimes an outside sun deck.
-Passengers can choose between Ordinary Class and De-Luxe Class (when available) at the pier entrance or can upgrade to De-Luxe Class using Octopus Card once on board.
+Some Ordinary Ferry services have two accommodation classes, Ordinary Class and Deluxe Class.
+Deluxe Class has an air-conditioned cabin, depending on boat, sometimes an outside sun deck.
+Passengers can choose between Ordinary Class and Deluxe Class (when available) at the pier entrance.
+A previous facility allowing passengers to upgrade to Deluxe Class using Octopus Card once on board was withdrawn in August 2014.
 The pier at Mui Wo, also known as Silvermine Bay Ferry Pier, is located adjacent to Mui Wo Bus Terminus where passengers can connect to bus services for Ngong Ping, Tai O and Tung Chung.
 Ferries operate at approximately 40-minute frequency until 11-30pm mostly alternating between Fast Ferry and Ordinary Ferry but with additional sailings at peak times.
 Between midnight and 6am there are Fast Ferry services from Central at 00-30 and 3am and from Mui Wo at 3-40am.

-One of First Ferry's double-deck "Ordinary Ferries" used on the Central - Mui Wo service
+One of Sun Ferry's double-deck "Ordinary Ferries" used on the Central - Mui Wo service seen leaving Mui Wo

 JOURNEY TIME – Fast Ferry 30 minutes, Ordinary Ferry 50 minutes